carlonicora/jsonapi/README.md

 ## Config

-The jsonapi library does not require any configuration.
+The JsonApi library does not require any configuration.

 ## Docker